awslabs/aws-c-io/README.md

 ### Run-time Polymorphic
 This means that the API is driven by a virtual-table.
 This is simply a struct of function pointers.
-They are invoked via a c extern style API, but ultimately those public functions simply invoke the cooresponding function in the v-table.
+They are invoked via a c extern style API, but ultimately those public functions simply invoke the corresponding function in the v-table.

 These are reserved for types that: a.)
 Need to be configurable, changable at runtime